Should I wait to buy my storage system

 The best time to purchase storage is today

-Utility rates keep increasing, homeowners are receiving less for exported energy as rates change, high cost peak pricing keeps moving farther into the early evening where it cannot be offset with solar.
+Utility rates keep increasing, homeowners are receiving less for exported solar energy as rates change, high cost peak pricing keeps moving farther into the early evening where it cannot be offset with solar.
 Storing one’s own power gives us more energy independence from our utility company.
 Here in Sonoma County where transmission and distribution lines have caused so much suffering from fires, storing and using our power locally just makes sense.

 I do not see storage coming down in price in the near future and it may take a decade for new technologies to reach the mainstream.
 Right now, we have great Federal tax credits, a clean renewable way to back-up your house in a power outage, and a way to help future-proof your energy system by storing and using your locally created power.
 These are the reasons we at Synergy are requiring storage to be a part of each installation.
 We believe there is no better time to add storage to your home than today!